 - Pull-up: 65 mean biceps activation, 145 peak

-Chin-ups are much better at engaging our biceps than pull-ups, and thus much better at stimulating growth in them.
+So chin-ups are quite a bit better at engaging our biceps than pull-ups, and thus much better for stimulating muscle growth.

 Now, that doesn’t mean that the chin-up is useless for our biceps.
 Far from it.
 As we can see Contreras’ EMG research, our biceps are heavily involved in the chin-up.
 But it does mean that the biceps curl has at least one advantage over the chin-up: our biceps are worked through a larger range of motion.